-- a) the purchase of certain equipment owned by an affiliate of Orion Mine Finance ("Orion") located at Aurcana's Shafter silver project in exchange for US\$500,000 and 23,894,545 pre-Share Consolidation (as defined below) Aurcana Shares; - b) a consolidation (the "Share Consolidation") of the Aurcana Shares on a 5:1 basis; and - c) the acquisition of all the issued and outstanding shares of common stock of OSM and a related amended and restated metal prepay agreement between OSM and the LRC Group in exchange for an aggregate of 83,240,359 post-Share Consolidation Aurcana Shares, as a result of which Ouray became a wholly-owned indirect subsidiary of Aurcana.
+a) the purchase of certain equipment owned by an affiliate of Orion Mine Finance ("Orion") located at Aurcana's Shafter Silver Project in exchange for USD \$500,000 and 23,894,545 pre-Share Consolidation (as defined below) Aurcana Shares;

+b) a consolidation (the "Share Consolidation") of the Aurcana Shares on a 5:1 basis; and c) the acquisition of all of the issued and outstanding shares of common stock of OSM and a related amended and restated metal prepay agreement between OSM and the LRC Group in exchange for an aggregate of 83,240,359 post-Share Consolidation Aurcana Shares, as a result of which OSM became a wholly-owned indirect subsidiary of Aurcana.

-Concurrently with the completion of the Arrangement, the 5,621,800 subscription receipts issued by the Company on December 19, 2018 at CAD\$1.00 pursuant to a private placement financing transaction automatically converted into 5,621,800 units (each, a "Unit") of the Company, with each Unit consisting of: (i) one post-Share Consolidation Aurcana Share and (ii) a warrant to purchase one post-Share Consolidation Aurcana Share (a "Warrant").
-Each Warrant entitles the holder thereof to acquire, on payment of C\$1.25, one post-Share Consolidation Aurcana Share for a three-year period.
-Additionally, a further 670,200 Units were purchased by Orion for gross proceeds of US\$500,000.
-As a result of the Arrangement and the related financing transactions described above, an aggregate of 116,309,028 post-Share Consolidation Aurcana Shares are now issued and outstanding.
+Concurrently with the completion of the Arrangement, the 5,621,800 subscription receipts issued by the Company at CDN\$1.00 on December 19, 2018 automatically converted into 5,621,800 units (each, a "Unit") of the Company, with each Unit consisting of: (i) one post-Share Consolidation Aurcana Share and (ii) a warrant to purchase one post-Share Consolidation Aurcana Share (a "Warrant").
+Each Warrant entitles the holder thereof to acquire, on payment of C\$1.25, one post-Share Consolidation Aurcana Share for a three-year period, expiring on December 27, 2021.

+Additionally, a further 670,200 Units were purchased by Orion for gross proceeds of USD \$500,000.
+As a result, an aggregate of 116,309,028 post-Share Consolidation Aurcana Shares are now issued and outstanding.